grondilu/bitcoin-bash-tools/README.md

 ## Feedback

-To discuss this project without necessarily open an issue, feel free to use the [discussions](https://github.com/grondilu/bitcoin-bash-tools/discussions) tab.
+To discuss this project without necessarily opening an issue, feel free to use the [discussions](https://github.com/grondilu/bitcoin-bash-tools/discussions) tab.

 ## License